Get food help

 The Commodity Supplemental Food Program (CSFP) is a federal program that offers free monthly nutrition information and nutritious foods to income-eligible older adults.
 Click this link to learn more and to apply.

-Meal on Wheels is a program that delivers meals to individuals at home who are unable to purchase or prepare their own meals.
+Meals on Wheels is a program that delivers meals to individuals at home who are unable to purchase or prepare their own meals.
 There are many organizations in Vermont that provide Meals on Wheels service and support.
 Additionally, meal sites across the state are a wonderful space for folks to gather, socialize, and get a nourishing meal.
 For more information, call The Helpline at 1-800-642-5119.

 Other Food Resources: +